abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_reset_interrupts()
 ```
-Set the interrupts A and B to 0
+Set the interrupts A and B to 0.
 **Parameters:** null
 **Returns:** null

 ___
 ## RTC methods

 The RTC methods control the DS1307 real-time clock on the Expander Pi.
-You can set and read the date and time from the clock as well as controlling the pulse output on the RTC pin.
+You can set and read the date and time from the clock as well as control the pulse output on the RTC pin.

 ```
 rtc_set_date(struct tm date)
 ```
-Set the date and time on the RTC
+Set the date and time on the RTC.
 **Parameters:**
 date *(struct tm)*: date and time
 **Returns:** null